From Flaky Tests to Actionable Signal: How to Operationalize E2E Testing Without the Maintenance Tax

 Shiplight supports testing full user journeys including login flows and email-driven workflows.
 Tests can interact with real inboxes and authentication systems, verifying the complete path from UI to inbox.

-References: Playwright browser automation, Google Testing Blog
+References: Playwright Documentation, Google Testing Blog